 Race and Homelessness – Deconstructing Systemic Racism

-Fifty years after his death, Dr. King’s legacy lives on but the road ahead is still long.
+Fifty years after his death on April 4, 1968, Dr. King’s legacy lives on but the road ahead is still long.

 To examine systemic racism in America we must take a historical perspective.
 This history has provided both great hopes and great disappointments.

 The 19th Century ended with the premise of essentially two Americas, “separate but equal,” as outlined in the 1896 Supreme Court decision of Plessy vs Ferguson.
 Separate but equal?
 That is just a convenient phrase, with no grounding in reality.
 How could citizens of the same democracy somehow be separate and equal?
 The very act of separation causes inequality.
 It took over fifty years, more than half of the 20th Century, to undo this false premise through the 1954 Brown vs Board of Education decision.

 This separation extended beyond our schools.
 Throughout much of the 20th Century, the Federal Housing Authority’s Redlining Policy kept African Americans and other persons of color out of the emerging suburbs and new towns while undermining growth in inner cities and other communities of color through biased regulations on home mortgages.
 Here too, we saw two Americas, separate, and far from equal.

 Even today, forms of housing discrimination continue to exist.
 In the last two to three years, several banks have been fined by the Federal Government for unfair lending practices involving people of color.

 With real estate an important part of wealth accrual in this country, the impact of such policies has been significant through generations, resulting in a disproportionate number of African Americans living in poverty, experiencing homelessness and in a wide gap in economic disparity.

 Redlining constitutes a form of social engineering that has yielded disastrous results and changed the social fabric of our society through the separation of neighborhoods.
 Again, we find ourselves with two Americas, separate, and far from equal.